don-maleesha/y1s1-is1101-practical02/README.md

 # y1s1-is1101-practical02
- There are two tasks to get the basic idea of conditional statements in C programme language.
+ There are two tasks to get the basic idea of if else statements in C programme language.